ray-project/ray/doc/source/serve/monitoring.md

 ### Filtering logs with Loki

 You can explore and filter your logs using [Loki](https://grafana.com/oss/loki/).
-Setup and configuration is straightforward on Kubernetes, but as a tutorial, let's set up Loki manually.
+Setup and configuration are straightforward on Kubernetes, but as a tutorial, let's set up Loki manually.

 For this walkthrough, you need both Loki and Promtail, which are both supported by [Grafana Labs](https://grafana.com).
 Follow the installation instructions at Grafana's website to get executables for [Loki](https://grafana.com/docs/loki/latest/installation/) and [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/).
 For convenience, save the Loki and Promtail executables in the same directory, and then navigate to this directory in your terminal.